CoherentLabs/GameUIComponents/docs/content/en/_index.md

 # Running the demo

-Navigate to the root directory and run:
+To run the demo you need to navigate to the root directory and run:

 ```
 npm install